rotdrop/nextcloud-roundcube/README.md

 ### Different Domains, but same Web-Server

-In this case the simplest thing is to just map the Roundcube installation a second time by a simple alias directive.
+In this case the simplest thing is to just map the Roundcube installation a second time by a simple `Alias` directive.

 #### Apache